hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 (1) minimize the requirements on Fabric core, specifically no code changes, (2) enable a clear roadmap beyond this first architecture to cover larger classes of use-cases, to provide a richer programming model and to gain additional performance benefits (besides computation also reduce communication costs over standard fabric) while providing a largely unchanged [User Experience](#user-experience).

-Overall, FPC adds another line of defense around a chaincode.
-Over time and with continued development of support for other languages and Trusted Execution Environments, we intend FPC to become the standard way to execute many or even most chaincodes in Fabric, similar to what HTTPS has become for the Web.
+Overall, FPC adds another line of defense around a chaincode, in addition to channels and private data.

 # User Experience
 [functional-view]: #functional-view